qaz670756/MMCD/README.md

+2024.4.17 The code and well-trained models are updated.

-2024.3.18 The paper "Transformer-based Multimodal Change Detection with Multitask Consistency Constraints" is accepted by **Information Fusion**
+2024.3.18 The paper "Transformer-based Multimodal Change Detection with Multitask Consistency Constraints" is accepted by **Information Fusion**.
+[Paper link](https://www.sciencedirect.com/science/article/pii/S1566253524001362)

 2023.9.20 🚧 This repository is currently under active development and construction.
 We appreciate your interest, but please note that it may not yet be fully functional or complete.